 In March 2013, the board of directors approved a share repurchase program (the "Share Repurchase Program") pursuant to a normal course issuer bid in the open market through the facilities of the TSX or alternative Canadian marketplaces over the ensuing 12 months.
-The Share Repurchase Program was renewed in March of each year from 2014 to 2023 and was last renewed in March 2023.
-Pursuant to the 2023 Share Repurchase Program, the Company was authorized to repurchase up to 5,000,000 Common Shares during the period from March 22, 2023, until March 21, 2024, which represented approximately 1.83% of the 274,479,942 issued and outstanding Common Shares of the Company as of March 10, 2023.
-During the year ended December 31, 2023, the Company did not repurchase any Common Shares.
-The security holders may obtain a copy of the notice of the normal course issuer bid, without charge, by contacting the General Counsel & Corporate Secretary of the Company toll-free, at 1-866-529-2807.
+The Share Repurchase Program is renewed annually and was, last renewed in September 2024.
+Pursuant to the current Share Repurchase Program, the Company is authorized to repurchase up to 10,000,000 of its Common Shares during the period from September 12, 2024, until September 11, 2025, which represents approximately 3.32% of the 301,616,350 Common Shares of the Company that were issued and outstanding as of September 4, 2024 (being the date of the Company's application to the TSX for the latest renewal to the Share Repurchase Program).

+During the year ended December 31, 2024, the Company repurchased 50,000 Common Shares, and since the Share Repurchase Program was most recently renewed on September 12, 2024 up to the date of this Information Circular, the Company has repurchased a total of 312,500 Common Shares.
+Shareholders may obtain a copy of the notice of the normal course issuer bid, without charge, by contacting the General Counsel & Corporate Secretary of the Company toll-free, at 1-866-529-2807.